Dr. Friederike Redlbacher, expert in coaching with art

 When I talk about coaching, I mean the professional coaching of working people to help them solve professional issues and develop new strategies.

 We have specialized in professional coaching with symbolism and imagery since 1996.
-In our coaching, we use works of art to address deeper issues.
+In our coaching we use works of art to address deeper issues.
 These images serve as a medium to invite the coachee to get in touch with their unconscious part.

 I remember two pictures: a harbor scene with buildings, ships and people and a castle in a landscape.
-You asked me questions to find out how I see myself in the pictures.
+You asked me questions to find out how I see myself in the pictures .

-Visualization allows us to talk about topics that are otherwise difficult to put into words.
+Visualization enables us to talk about topics that are otherwise difficult to put into words.
 It gives us new means of expression to communicate about our daily work and the goal of working better together.

 Artificial intelligence makes coaching as affordable as a haircut.